Katarina-Kovacova/weather_app_cli/README.md

 import requests
 import json

 An Open Weather API key is required.
-These can be obtained from https://openweathermap.org/ by creating an account.
+This can be obtained from https://openweathermap.org/ by creating an account.